Q Where are foxes found?

 Caption: Foxes are common in both urban and country gardens

-Q What do they eat?
+Q What do foxes eat?

 A Foxes are omnivorous, eating a wide range of animal and vegetable foods.
 Foxes eat small mammals, especially voles and rabbits, worms, beetles and fruit.
 They will also take small birds and carrion.

-Q Why are they attracted to gardens?
+Q Why are foxes attracted to gardens?